 Kusumoto, who is a bodyguard for top boss Yoshinori Oda, was struck by at least one bullet in the head.
 He was later confirmed dead about hour later at a nearby hospital.

-An examination of security camera footage showed a suspicion person near the convoy of vehicles at the time of the shooting.
+An examination of security camera footage showed a suspicious person near the convoy of vehicles at the time of the shooting.
 The alleged shooter fled the scene after the incident.

 Police have since placed Tatsumi Hishikawa, a 41-year-old member of the Yamaken-gumi, the key subordinate gang of the Kobe Yamaguchi-Yumi, on a nationwide wanted list on suspicion of murder.